Create a Nonprofit Website You Can Be Proud Of

 The last major hurdle is to actually build out your website.
 For those who are not artistically and technically inclined, and who do not have a working understanding of website platforms, this may be at the very least intimidating and time-consuming.
 Therefore, you will want to choose a very intuitive and user-friendly website platform.

-Once you’ve gotten these tools in place, you should be ready to build out your site.
+Once you’ve got these tools in place, you should be ready to build out your site.

 But wait…there’s more!